 You asked, we answered.
 After a year of growth and success with optimizing cloud resources for users of Amazon Web Services (AWS), ParkMyCloud broadened its appeal by optimizing and reducing cloud spend for Microsoft Azure.
 CEO Jay Chapel weighed in, “Support for Azure was the top requested feature, so today’s launch will help us drive even bigger growth during 2017 as we become a go-to resource for DevOps and IT users on all the major cloud service providers.”

 In February, signing into ParkMyCloud became easier than ever with support for single sign-on using SAML.
-Signing in is simple – use your preferred identity provider for a more streamlined experience, reduce the numbers needed to remember and type in, and use SSO for security by keeping by keeping a single point of authentication.
+Signing in is simple – use your preferred identity provider for a more streamlined experience, reduce the numbers needed to remember and type in, and use SSO for security by keeping a single point of authentication.

 Free Tier for ParkMyCloud